 Most colleges and universities offer cooperative programs where students gain practical experience while completing their education.

-Some colleges and universities offer 5-year programs in chemistry or mechanical engineering, which lead to both graduation degrees and master’s degrees and answer yourself, what degree do I need to be a petroleum engineer.
+Some colleges and universities offer 5-year programs in chemistry or mechanical engineering, which lead to both graduation degrees and master’s degrees answer yourself, what degree do I need to be a petroleum engineer.

 Some employers prefer applicants who have earned bachelor’s degrees.
 A Bachelor’s degree is also an engineer, as some universities or researchers and trainers can work as well.